|Playing Techniques|| + How

 forward to tones and pitches

 technique.
-Therefore the techniques described below are suggestions
+Therefore the techniques described below are suggestions meant

-described are valid for all jew's harps.
+valid for all jew's harps.

 There are numerous ways of holding and plucking the jew's harp.
 See the gallery of pictures from jew's harp musicians to get an impression.
 To find the best technique for yourself, it is a good idea to study, copy and try out different ways of playing.